 EMDR Therapy for Addiction Treatment

-Eye Movement Desensitization and Reprocessing (EMDR) Therapy is integrated for certain clients as part of the treatment process at The Florida House Experience.
+Eye Movement Desensitization and Reprocessing (EMDR) Therapy is integrated for certain clients as part of the treatment process at FHE Health.
 EMDR therapy is used primarily for treating trauma as a part of addiction rehabilitation.
 It is a psychotherapy that allows people to have reduced symptoms of emotional distress.
 EMDR helps make the process of therapy faster and more effective.
 Treatment that may have once taken months can take weeks, allowing for more effective treatment during addiction rehab.

 EMDR has been proven to desensitize the effects of stress related to trauma and negative experience.
 In addiction recovery, trauma often plays a significant role in contributing to addiction.
 EMDR is just one treatment approach to confronting past trauma and learning to move past it.
 EMDR has shown that when the brain’s functioning system is blocked or damaged by a traumatic event, it can continue to get worse and actually grow over time.
 This is why trauma can have such a prominent effect on substance abuse.
 As the emotional wound continues to grow, so does addiction.
 EMDR works to help clients activate their natural healing process of the brain.